Metric compatibility and Levi-Civita Connections on Quantum Groups: Connections on Bicovariant Bimodules

 \section{Connections on Bicovariant Bimodules}

 We give a general introduction to connections on Hopf algebra modules for covariant first order differential calculi (Section~\ref{Sec4.1}), their curvature and torsion (Section~\ref{Sec4.2}) and duality of connections (Section~\ref{Sec4.3}).
 We illustrate all notions via concrete canonical examples on bicovariant bimodules.
-In particular we prove that there are (non-trivial) flat connections on any bicovariant bimodule and torsion-free connections on any bicovariant first order differential calculus.
-Utilizing the tensor product $\hat{\otimes}$ of rational morphisms, we define the sum of connections in Section~\ref{Sec4.4} and prove that this notion is compatible with that of curvature in Section~\ref{Sec4.5}.
+In particular, we prove that there are flat connections on any bicovariant bimodule and torsion-free connections on those of one forms and vector fields.
+Utilizing the tensor product $\,\hat{\otimes}\,$ of rational morphisms, we define the sum of connections in Section~\ref{Sec4.4}, their curvatures are studied in Section~\ref{Sec4.5}.